QuTech-Delft/qtt/paper/paper.md

 ---
-title: 'qtt ( QuTech Tuning): a package for tuning and calibration of spin-qubits'
+title: 'QTT (Quantum Technology Toolbox): a package for tuning and calibration of spin-qubits'
 tags:
    - quantum dots
    - spin qubits